Pet Guide Daily

 Keep the Baby Beagle Puppies Well-fed

-Keep Them Close to their Mother and Siblings till 4 Weeks
+Keep Them Close to their Motherfor Siblings for 4 Weeks

 After pups reach the age of four weeks – when their hearing, vision, and ability to walk have developed – the beagles’ lively, inquisitive personalities begin to show through.
 Allow them to interact now.
 Beagle pups develop defenses and limits via play.
 You may encourage beagles’ innate curiosity by extending the whelping box or providing additional space for the young litter, such as a play area.
 You can separate the beagle puppies from their mother after they reach the age of 8 weeks.